redhat-appdev-practice/website/src/tracks/runtimes/dotnet/README.md

    helm install <identifier> ./
    ```
    * The identifier just needs to be unique, but it can be almost any random string.
 Best practices indicate it should be numerical and probably align with your application version.
+1. Take a look at your namespace and you should see the ASP.NET application running and the PostgreSQL StatefulSet running as well.